to-mas-kral/Fearless-NES/README.md

 - Custom key bindings and mouse cursor auto-hide

 # Build instructions:
-1. Install [Macroquad dependencies](https://github.com/not-fl3/macroquad#linux) if you use Linux.
-2. Build with `cargo run --release` and enjoy !
+1. Build with `cargo run --profile=release-lto` and enjoy !

 # Accuracy
 For accuracy tests, see TESTS.md.